Mahasweta-usc/Mahasweta-usc.github.io/_projects/1_project.md

 related_publications: chakraborti2023we
 ---

-Working through thousands of Apache and Github communities, I was fascinated by the inventiveness and dedication of the developers.
-How are such splendid software developed and maintained for free?

-OSS projects stand apart from software companies in principle, and also how teams run themselves.
-Importantly, in how they coordinate, without a chain of management.
+Open source projects stand apart from software companies in principle and importantly, in how teams coordinate, without a chain of management.
 Communities often set up their own policies and codes through democratic consensus.

-Formal governance systems are being increasingly adopted among communities, particularly through non-profit mentor foundations.
+Lately, formal governance systems are being increasingly adopted among communities, particularly through non-profit mentor foundations.
 The project looks at at the Apache Software Foundation Incubator (ASFI) program and 208 projects it supports.
 We assemble a scalable, semantic pipeline to discover the governance behavior of project developers from their mailing lists, particularly their routine <em>governed activities</em> and the <em>internalization of formal policies</em> among such activities.
 We then investigate their relationship to what the formal ASFI policies prescribe, and their concentration across different topics.
 Our findings indicate that a greater amount of policy over a governed topic doesn't elicit more governed activity (and hence governance effort) on that topic, but does predict greater internalization of the policies by community members.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">